New VED rules could change how much you need to pay in car tax — here’s what you need to know

 Reforms to vehicle excise duty (known as car tax or road tax) are being introduced from 1 April 2017, which could have a significant impact on the rate of tax you pay for a new car registered on or after this date.

-Since October 2014, cars are no longer required to display a tax disc.
+Earlier changes (introduced in October 2014) mean you’re no longer required to display a tax disc in your car.
 But if you’re selling your car or buying a used vehicle, there’s more you need to know.

-What car road tax changes have been introduced?
+What are the latest car road tax changes?

-The end of the tax disc does not spell the end for car tax — drivers will still be subject to road tax costs of £20 to £490 per year based on vehicle emissions.
-Some cars are exempt from road tax, including electric and extra low emission vehicles, cars used by disabled drivers, classic cars over 40 years old, and cars that are declared off-road with a statutory off-road notice (SORN).
-You can find out how much vehicle tax you have to pay here.
+Some cars are exempt from road tax, including electric and extra low-emission vehicles, cars used by disabled drivers, classic cars over 40 years old, and cars that are declared off-road with a statutory off-road notice (SORN).

 So how do these car road tax changes affect you?

 The new car tax rates should make no difference when you sell your car.
 But the changes brought on by the scrapping of the tax disc in 2014 may be new to you if you haven’t sold a car since then.